 (D) If commission personnel is not the arbitrator, the parties shall notify the commission once they have engaged the arbitrator.

 (E) The arbitrator shall have the authority allowed by law.
 The arbitrator shall issue the arbitration award in writing and serve it upon the parties.

-(F) By electing arbitration under this rule, the parties shall not disclose communications made in the course of and relating to the subject matter of the arbitration, except as permitted in this chapter or under circumstances consistent with those applicable to mediation communications under section 2317.023 of the Revised Code.
+(F) By electing arbitration under this rule, the parties shall not disclose communications made in the course of and relating to the subject matter of the arbitration, except as permitted in this chapter or under circumstances consistent with those applicable to mediation communications under Chapter 2710 of the Revised Code.
 By electing arbitration under this rule, the parties shall not appeal (to the commission or any court) any intermediary rulings made by the arbitrator.

 (G) Where the parties request to have commission personnel act as arbitrator and such request is granted by the commission, the parties shall, within one hundred and twenty calendar days from the date upon which the commission approves their case for arbitration, complete the arbitration and receive an arbitration award.
 The parties may jointly apply or the arbitrator may apply to the commission for an extension of this deadline for good cause shown.

 (H) If the parties accept the arbitration award, a copy of the arbitration award need not be filed with the commission but, at a minimum, an executive summary of the award (including the issues decided, the facts as determined, who prevailed, and the type of award granted) shall be filed (within thirty calendar days of the issuance of an arbitration award) in the commission's docket, along with the parties' joint motion to dismiss the complaint (or involved portion thereof) in light of their acceptance of the award.